Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/migration/migratingfrommlapi.md

 ## 1. Install the MLAPI Package
 Follow the [installation guide](installation.md) for installing the package version of MLAPI.

-After installing the package, you will have error messages in the console, which is expected behavior because your project now contains two different versions of MLAPI at the same time.
+After installing the package, you will have error messages in the console, which is expected behavior because your project now has two different versions of MLAPI at the same time.
 No worries, we will later clean up the old MLAPI version.

 :::warning
 Don't remove the old version of MLAPI yet.
 It will still be used in the next step.